dustinpfister/blog_posts/_posts/js-javascript-form.md

 ```

 ## 2 - Node sever script javaScript form example with query string and get requests

+In order to really get into what javaScript forms are for I need to have at least one or two examples in this post that involve some back end javaScript code.
+So with that said in this section I will be going over a very basic example of using a javaScript from to navigate to a search path with some query strings that are set with a form.

 ### 2.1 - The query-string.html file